-Fiona’s title is Principal Project Manager and is the Business Development Manager for the Location Solutions team that sits under the Location and Technology group.
+Fiona’s title is Principal Project Manager in the Location Solutions team that sits under the Location and Technology group.

 Fiona’s focus is on the efficient delivery of our geospatial solutions for clients within the Location and Technology group.
 Responsible for specific projects as well as the overall programme delivery, Fiona ensures the strategic direction of the group is met.